Hollywood's Trade Bible Just Dropped a Bombshell Exposé On Meghan and Harry's Netflix Era

 How We Got Here: The Deal That Made Sense

 In 2020, Harry and Meghan were the hottest open question in Hollywood.
 Freshly departed from royal life, relocated to California, carrying a global story that had been running for two years and showed no signs of losing heat.
-Every major studio and streaming platform understood the pitch immediately: the couple had a built-in audience of hundreds of millions, an irresistible personal backstory, and the promise of exclusive access to the inside of the rupture the entire world had been tracking in real time.
+Every major streaming platform understood the pitch immediately: the couple had a built-in audience of hundreds of millions, an irresistible personal backstory, and the promise of exclusive access to the inside of the rupture the entire world had been tracking in real time.

+That was March 2025.
+By March 2026, insiders were telling a different Variety that the mood in the building was "we're done."
 Twelve months.
 From "overly dismissed" to "we're done."
 The speed of that arc tells you almost everything you need to know about what the intervening period contained.

 "The Sussexes' perceived pattern of selling repackaged versions of the same story about their exit from royal life has exhausted Netflix."

-Netflix enters the Sussex partnership with genuine enthusiasm and significant financial commitment.
+— Variety, March 17, 2026, citing unnamed insidersNetflix enters the Sussex partnership with genuine enthusiasm and significant financial commitment.
 The couple's relevance is at peak — the exit is fresh, the grievances are current, the public appetite is enormous.
 Archewell Productions is officially launched with the stated intention of producing scripted and unscripted films and series for all ages.

 Six insiders.
 The arm touch.
 The Zoom disappearances.
 The lawyer-on-the-call allegation.
 The "bedside manner has ruffled feathers" characterisation.
 The "we're done" mood summary.
-The Sussex lawyer's response letter, containing the phrase "sans lawyers."
+The Sussex lawyer's letter, containing the phrase "sans lawyers."
 The subsequent discovery that Sarandos and Bajaria had both unfollowed Meghan on Instagram.
 The subsequent discovery that Sarandos still follows Beyoncé.

 What matters is not whether every sentence is airtight.
 What matters is why enough people with knowledge of this relationship wanted this version of events circulating in March 2026.
 Stories like this do not appear because one journalist decided to write them.
 They appear because enough sources decided to talk.
 That decision tells you something about the atmosphere that no individual anecdote can fully convey.